-Scott MacFarlane is an Emmy-award winning investigative reporter for the News4 I-Team in Washington, D.C.
-His reporting has triggered investigations by federal prosecutors, more than a dozen congressional hearings, and led to the creation of new county and state laws to protect the public.
+Scott MacFarlane is an Emmy and Edward R. Murrow award-winning investigative reporter for the News4 I-Team in Washington, D.C.
+His reporting has triggered federal prosecutions, led to more than a dozen formal congressional hearings, and led to the creation of new county and state laws to protect the public.

 Nationally, MacFarlane has served as a contributor to Sirius-XM satellite radio’s POTUS politics channel, CBS Radio News and The CBS Early Show.
 He previously worked as a congressional aide and a radio disc jockey.

 Scott has also produced documentaries on the history of two New York radio stations, WJPZ-FM and WAER-FM.
+He belongs to the WJPZ radio Hall of Fame.
 He previously served on the Board of Advisors of Syracuse University’s Newhouse School of Public Communications.